 On 16 April 2019, the Court of Appeal handed down a judgment setting aside the July 2017 ruling and remitting it to the CAT for a further certification hearing.
-Mastercard is seeking permission to appeal the Court of Appeal’s judgment to the Supreme Court.
+The Supreme Court has agreed to hear Mastercard’s appeal against the Court of Appeal’s ruling.

 The case continues a long list of matters Freshfields has worked on that have driven the development of the law relating to competition damages actions in the UK.
 Indeed, the matter won the award for litigation of the year in the non-cartel defence category at the Global Competition Review awards 2018.